BANGKOK | 2 May 2021 (Updated 22 May 2021)

-Refugees, people fleeing air strikes by the Myanmar military, and those who are at risk of political persecution, or worse, if they are caught by the junta – they have been the focus of attention as the coup in Myanmar entered its fourth month in May.
+Refugees, people fleeing air strikes by the Myanmar military, and those who are at risk of political persecution, or worse, if they are caught by the junta – they have been the focus of attention in the months since the Feb 1 coup.

-This is particularly so in Thailand, which shares a border of over 2,400 km with Myanmar to its west and has hosted nearly 92,000 refugees, most of them of Karen ethnicity, in nine camps for more than three decades.
+This is particularly so in Thailand, which shares a border of over 2,400 km with Myanmar and has hosted nearly 92,000 refugees, most of them of Karen ethnicity, in nine camps for more than three decades.

-In recent weeks, news coverage has been about Karen people who fled the military’s shelling and crossed the border to the Thai side, as well as those who have arrived at Myanmar’s borderlands across parts of Thailand, in search of safer, if temporary and uncertain, refuge, amid the junta’s brutal crackdown on the broad-based opposition to its Feb 1 coup.
+At least three instances of Karen people having to flee to the Thai side in the wake of the Myanmar military’s shelling have been reported.
+Many, too, have arrived at Myanmar’s borderlands across parts of Thailand, in search of safer, if temporary and uncertain, refuge, amid the junta’s brutal crackdown on the broad-based opposition to its takeover of power.

-“The situation in Myanmar remains volatile, and we have seen increased displacement both within Myanmar and to neighbouring countries,” UNHCR Regional Spokesperson for Asia and the Pacific Catherine Stubberfield said in an interview.
+“The situation in Myanmar remains volatile, and we have seen increased displacement both within Myanmar and to neighbouring countries,” said Catherine Stubberfield, UNHCR Regional Spokesperson for Asia and the Pacific.

 Stubberfield: All countries have an obligation not to remove anyone at risk of persecution or other serious harm if returned to their country of origin.
 Anyone crossing a border and seeking asylum in another country must be able to access it.
 Those fleeing for their lives must be given protection and must not be returned to a place where their lives or freedom may be at risk.
 This is the principle of non-refoulement.